 Children, youth, young adults, as well as vulnerable families are in particular need of special protection, psychosocial support and tailor-made education programs.
 They are deeply traumatized from witnessing the conflicts that wreck their home countries, leaving their friends and families behind.
 In addition, they are often exposed to re-traumatizing experiences during their dangerous journey to Europe at an early stage in their lives.
 Some of them lost their family on the way.
 Some of them have never visited a school.
 Education, qualification and support in these fields are essential to guarantee sustainable integration and to help them lead a fulfilled and independent life one day.

 In order to build a good future for the majority population in the host countries as well as for the refugees and migrants, integration programs are of crucial importance: Integration has to start from the very beginning of being welcomed into the host country and is a challenging and ongoing process that requires a long-term strategy and involvement of many different stakeholders.
 After the basic needs of food and housing are covered, the newly arrived have to be guided through the new and unknown language, society and culture – more so when persons are traumatized.
 Only regular contact to the majority population can prevent ghettoization and fight prejudices on both sides.
 Of course integration measures have to meet the needs of the respective target groups.

-In order to provide asylum seekers and migrants the support and assistance they need, Caritas Austria, Caritas Italiana and ARSIS Greece developed the PIER Program (Protection, Integration and Education for Refugees in Greece, Italy and Austria) that is supported by The Coca-Cola Foundation and reached close to 17,000 beneficiaries in its first year of implementation in 2017.
+In order to provide asylum seekers and migrants the support and assistance they need, Caritas Austria, Caritas Italiana (PIER implementing partner until February 2019) and ARSIS Greece developed the PIER Program (Protection, Integration and Education for Refugees in Greece, Italy and Austria) that is supported by The Coca-Cola Foundation and reached more than 23,000 beneficiaries since its start in January 2017.